mckaywrigley/kindle-gpt/README.md

 The 1st step is to get the cosine similarity for your query and all of the highlights.

-Then, the 5 most relevant results are returned.
+Then, the most relevant results are returned (maxing out at ~2k tokens).

 ### Create Prompt & Generate Answer

-The 5 results are used to create a prompt that feeds into GPT-3.5-turbo.
+The results are used to create a prompt that feeds into GPT-3.5-turbo.

 And finally, you get your answer!